 Free Audits and Consultations Are The First Steps

-Each person has registered to at least one free version of a tech solution once in their adult life.
+Each person has registered for at least one free version of a tech solution once in their adult life.

 A lot of businesses use this method and combine it with free consultation because it allows them to offer their service and demo their product without additional cost or commitment from potential clients.
 It helps build a relationship and allows firms to personalize each prospect’s needs and approach them in a friendly manner.